eProsima/Fast-DDS-docs/docs/persistence.rst

 You can select and configure the persistence plugin through :class:`eprosima::fastrtps::rtps::RTPSParticipant` attributes using properties.
 A :class:`eprosima::fastrtps::rtps::Property` is defined by its name (:class:`std::string`) and its value (:class:`std::string`).
-Throughout this page there are tables showing you the properties used by each persistence plugin.
+Throughout this page, there are tables showing you the properties used by each persistence plugin.

 Built-in plugins
 ----------------

-Current version comes out with one persistence built-in plugin:
+The current version comes out with one persistence built-in plugin:

 * **SQLITE3**: this plugin provides persistence on a local file using SQLite3 API.